 Example-2:

-This is a feature control frame with center axis position tolerance with respect to datum A, B, and C. There is no modifier symbol shown next to the tolerance value, which means RFS automatically applies.
+This is a feature control frame with center axis position tolerance concerning datum A, B, and C. There is no modifier symbol shown next to the tolerance value, which means RFS automatically applies.

-What this feature control frame symbol means is that the center axis of the specified hole can shift up to a .002 inch diameter tolerance zone with respect to datum A, B, and C.
+What this feature control frame symbol means is that the center axis of the specified hole can shift up to a .002-inch diameter tolerance zone concerning datum A, B, and C.

 Example-3 (Bonus Tolerance): Recommended